-14.0 Issuance and Renewal of Registration License; Requirements for Physicians Re-entering Practice

-Six months after renewal of registration notices have been sent out to physicians a registered letter is to be sent to those physicians who have not yet paid their renewal fee notifying them that they have thirty (30) days from the date of the letter in which to renew their registration, or their certificate to practice medicine will be considered lapsed, and they will be treated as a new applicant upon future reapplication.
+14.0 Issuance and Renewal of Registration License; Requirements for Physicians Re-entering Practice from the date of the letter in which to renew their registration, or their certificate to practice medicine will be considered lapsed, and they will be treated as a new applicant upon future reapplication.
 Those physicians who have allowed their certificates to practice medicine lapse will not be required to be reexamined.
 The requirements for licensure which were in effect at the time of original licensure will be applicable to the application for relicensure.